ossef/MDP_Battery/README.md

 ## III - Build and run

-Before running code, make sur you have these python dependencies for the "/Solve" directory :
+Before running the code, ensure you have the following Python dependencies installed for the `Solve/` directory :

     numpy, scipy, time, matplotlib

 Uncomment and run function from Launcher.py :

-    python Launcher.py
+    python3 Launcher.py

 ## IV - Usage

-Firstly, in the file "/Solve/Models.py", specify the model you want to use by modifying the value of "MDP_Case".
+-Firstly, in the file `/Solve/Models.py`, specify the model you want to use by modifying the value of "MDP_Case".
 MDP_Cases from 0 to 3 are automatically generated in the corresponding "If" structure.
-In contrast, large-scale models identified by MDP_Case from 4 to 7 have been generated separately using the <a href="https://github.com/ossef/XBorne-2017" target="_blank"> Xborne </a> tool in C language, and are stored in the "/Models" directory.
+In contrast, large-scale models identified by MDP_Case from 4 to 7 have been generated separately using the <a href="https://github.com/ossef/XBorne-2017" target="_blank"> Xborne </a> tool in C language, and are stored in the `/Models` directory.
 Therefore, if you wish to test a large-scale model from 4 to 7, it is crucial to verify its presence in the directory.
-Additionally, you can create your own model, add it to "/Models", insert the corresponding "if" condition in "/Solve/Models.py", and update the file "/Solve/Launcher.py".Then, execute "Launcher.py", which will automatically generate the results of the chosen model.
+Additionally, you can create your own model, add it to `/Models`, insert the corresponding "if" condition in `/Solve/Models.py`, and update the file `/Solve/Launcher.py`.
+Then, execute `/Solve/Launcher.py`, which will automatically generate the results of the chosen model.

+-Please note that on this GitHub repository, it is not feasible to automatically provide all the models referenced in Models.py.
+The complete set of analyzed models totals 18 GB.
+However, a small example is provided for each model.
+To adjust the model size and test the scalability of the algorithms, simply modify the parameters such as BufferSize, threshold, deadline, and actions in `./scriptMDP`.
+To alter the structure of the model, manipulation of <a href="https://github.com/ossef/XBorne-2017" target="_blank"> Xborne </a> is required, particularly with `fun.c` file, which encodes the structure of a Markov Chain, including the description of states, various events, transitions, and their probabilities.

 In this project, there are two type of tests you can run :